SnowDhrop/eventApp/README.md

 An App which propose the events that are related to your interests

+# Scripts

+- npm run seed: create initial datas for categories/styles/artists
+- npm run dropTables: delete all tables.
+The tables are recreated when you start again the server.
+Don't forget to add initial datas with "npm run seed"

 # ENV procedure

 - On crée une branche pour chaque nouvelle feature